gSchool/mcsp-unit-oop/01-object-oriented-programming/02-this.md

 By the end of the lesson, you should be able to:
 - Explain the purpose of using the `this` keyword in the context of OOP.
-- Understand the how `this` is setup when calling a method of an object.
+- Understand how `this` is setup when calling a method of an object.
 - Recognize and fix cases where `this` does not refer to the correct object.

 ### !end-callout